richardhenyash/perkulater/TESTING.md

 * See a summary of my previous orders.
 The **User Profile** page allows a registered **User** to see a summary of their **Order History**.
 Detailed information about each **Order** can be found on the **Order History** page, accessed by clicking on the **Order Number**.
-The functionality has been tested and works as expected:
+Functionality has been tested and works as expected:
 <img src="media/testing/user-profile.png" width="600px" style="margin: 20px;">
 <img src="media/testing/order-history.png" width="600px" style="margin: 20px;">